dpmlab/hhmm-NeurIPS2023/README.md

 >
 > Lastly, we pass a list of the number of events for each video in the test set.
 E.g. Data for which the first video
 >has 5 events, the second has 7, and the third has 3 would need the following list: [5, 7, 3]
+>
+>Note that *fit_to_half* takes in a parameter called Baseline.
+When set to True, this function can be used to fit a
+>baseline (or weights drawn from a standard normal distribution) to whichever split data used here.

     from test_fits import fit_to_half